jepsen-io/jepsen/README.md

 ## Documentation

 This [tutorial](doc/tutorial/index.md) walks you through writing a Jepsen test from scratch.
+An independent translation is available in [Chinese](https://jaydenwen123.gitbook.io/zh_jepsen_doc/).

 For reference, see the [API documentation](http://jepsen-io.github.io/jepsen/).

-An independent translation is available in [Chinese](https://jaydenwen123.gitbook.io/zh_jepsen_doc/).
+[What's Here](doc/whats-here.md) provides an overview of Jepsen's namespaces and how they work together.

 ## Setting up a Jepsen Environment